Back to Guides

 What is the liquidity profile?Immigration suitability does not equal easy exit or redemption flexibility.Fund exit options after five years

-Could PFIC reporting apply?U.S. tax treatment can materially change the route decision.PFIC rules for Portuguese funds
+Could PFIC reporting apply?U.S. financial planning can materially change the route decision.PFIC rules for Portuguese funds

 Contextual internal links